 Do you need reconstructive surgery?
 Are you a woman who has undergone a mastectomy?
 Or, perhaps you’ve experienced a traumatic injury or disease that has permanently affected some part of your body that you want fixed.
 Let us restore and repair you.
 Reconstructive surgery can help repair the part of your body that is affected by birth defect, traumatic injury, and disease such as cancer.
 According to the American Society of Plastic Surgeons, more than 1 million reconstructive surgery procedures are performed each year.
-Dr Okoro, a board certified plastic surgeon has performed thousands of reconstructive surgery and is very experienced in all sorts of reconstructive surgery.
+Our plastic surgeons have performed thousands of reconstructive surgery and are very experienced in all sorts of reconstructive surgery.

 Reconstructive surgery is performed on abnormal structures of the body, caused by birth defects, developmental abnormalities, trauma or injury, infection, tumors, or disease.
 It is generally performed to improve function, but may also be done to approximate a normal appearance.

 WHO NEEDS RECONSTRUCTIVE SURGERY?

 There are basically 2 categories of patients who can benefit from reconstructive surgery: Those with